 Experiments 3-12.
 This series of ten field experiments was established in autumn 1961 and spring 1962.
-Of these trials, 9 were on apple soil, and one on fresh land (no 12).
+Of these trials, 9 were on apple soil, and one on fresh land (no. 12).
 Some of the results over the first three growing seasons have already been published (HOESTRA et al., 1964).
-In this section, part of this work will again be reviewed, together with later results.
+In this section, part of this work will again be reviewed, together with later results (tables 23-25).

-In the first year (table 23), growth on the control plots of the experiment on fresh soil, no 12, was better than growth on any of the untreated apple soils.
-The effect of most of the treatments on fresh soil was slight, as is also shown by the figures found in the following years (tables 24 and 25).
+In the first year (table 23), growth on the control plots of the experiment on fresh soil, no. 12, was better than growth on almost all the untreated apple soils.
+The effect of most of the treatments on fresh soil was slight, as is also shown by the figures in table 25.